We're streaming live right now.

 51:01 more control.

 51:04 And then the last thing I'm really excited about in the next release of the panel is integrating with other ecosystems.
-So if you're familiar with Jupiter, you'll know about like our widgets, and widgets has been lots of hobbies have now built on top of Jupiter widgets.
+So if you're familiar with Jupyter, you'll know about like our widgets, and widgets has been lots of hobbies have now built on top of Jupyter widgets.
 There's things like volumes, explore 3d volumes, there's just a whole bunch of garbage, right.
 And it's kind of been kind of in a shame that we we don't want to have diversion assistance, right.
 So in this next release, we're going to be able to just put your iPad widget into your panel, or even your, okay, this has been done with the puppy level.
 You just drop it in there.
 And just even on the deploys tornado server, the bookie server, it'll just work and load digital, which is correctly understood the communication point.
 And so now, we don't have these two versions or systems anymore.
 You can just use either widgets in panel, or you can go the other way and kind of say, Well, we've got this deployment system.
 There's this blogger cupola, which kind of serves Jupyter notebooks as well.
 And so you can now put your power into below, you just make sure that ecosystems don't diverge.
 And you can use the tools that you want.
 Yeah,

 52:15 that's nice.
 Because you don't want to have to have a separate set of widgets for your visualizations.
-And then people also building them for Jupiter, of course, they would build them for their right.
+And then people also building them for Jupyter, of course, they would build them for their right.
 So might as well just bring these together.

 52:27 Exactly.
 Well, it's been a long effort.
 So I'm